jessieren/VirHostMatcher/README.md

 	For detailed description of the paramter settings, python /Path_to_VirHostMatcher/vhm.py --help

 * Congratulations!
-The results can be find in $outDIR.
+The results can be find in <Path_to_output>.
 The output folder contains,

 	[measure Name]_k[k-tuple length].csv	The dissimilarity/distance matrix for paris of virus and hosts;